 When we were kids we used to spread a layer of cold wood glue/craft glue onto our hands and wait for it to dry, with the pure intention of pulling it off.
 I remember getting much joy from this, a similar situation when I was sunburned and it started peeling.

-Both sides have a very valid point and both and be shown to be correct dependant on the person involved.
+Both sides have a very valid point and both are shown to be correct depending on the person involved.
 I on the other hand definitely fall into the picker category.
-Over the years, I have learned that there is a time and a place and believe it or not, I have a plan for this.
+Over the years, I have learned that there is a time and a place, and believe it or not, I have a plan for this.

 The last thing I want to do is cause more damage to my already pedantic skin.
 I, however, am incapable of leaving the scales to build up.
 They really do hurt and when they then come off the spots underneath tend to be raw and bitterly painful.

 Finding the balance with this was easy.
 Scales removal is essential for me, and my way around it has become pretty simple and works well for me.
 I am supposed to moisturize every day, but I will admit that I sometimes let this slip.
 When I do I will quickly notice that my skin feels tight.

 Overnight is when the magic happens, the lotions I chose to use, will assist in making sure the dead skin layers, which are the ones that I want to get rid of, to prevent build-up.
 Will separate slightly from the new skin underneath.

 This is the fun part.
 The dead skin cells are now separated from the new skin, which is still attached to my body.
 My fingers do the rest, lifting the already separated skin off the healthy skin, I do this just before a shower, over a towel or basin to be rinsed down when I am done.

-My skin always feels so much better after, I move easier as my skin is not so tight and I have normally not created any raw patches.
+My skin always feels so much better after.
+I move easier as my skin is not so tight and I have normally not created any raw patches.
 So while my skin is sensitive it is not painful like it would be if I just sat and picked at them when they had made these great big patches of build-up.

 I think that part of the satisfaction is that it actually feels like I am actively doing something to help my skin.
-Are you a picker or not, I would love to hear your thoughts on this.
+Are you a picker or not?
+I would love to hear your thoughts on this.